Promote Self Esteem After a Childhood Cancer Diagnosis

 1. Word Lists

-Use these word lists for inspiration with traits to recognize and celebrate in a child or sibling who has faced childhood cancer.
-They focus on three unique elements of a child's identity: their personality, how they approach challenges, and how they treat others.
+Use these word lists to inspire how you will describe your child.
+The lists focus on three unique elements of a child's identity: their personality, how they approach challenges, and how they treat others.
 Some of these words may be unfamiliar, especially for younger children.
-Sharing stories that illustrate how a child has shown a trait such as "resourceful" or "imaginative" can help them both understand these concepts and feel recognized in important ways.
-Choosing between 5-10 words from each list will provide a good starting point for creating a Word Cloud.
+Sharing stories that illustrate how a child has shown a trait such as "resourceful" or "imaginative" can instill understanding and pride.
+Choose between 5-10 words from each list to start creating a Word Cloud.

 2. Word Cloud Generator

 Both of the Word Cloud examples on this post were created using Free Word Cloud Generator.
-This website allows users to create Word Clouds with custom colors and fonts which can then be downloaded and saved for future viewing.
-To make the words appear larger, type them (or copy and paste) multiple times.
-Word Clouds can be updated and edited over time to reflect a child's or teen's growth.
+You can use this site to create downloadable Word Clouds with custom colors and fonts.
+To make the words appear larger, type them multiple times.
+Word Clouds can evolve alongside your child if you add new words.

 All content on Cancer Cushion is provided for informational purposes only.
 Individuals experiencing a mental health emergency should contact their local crisis line or dial 988.